-During the program year, a total of \$1,140,485 in CDBG funds were expended on activities identified in the 2012 Action Plan.
-During the 2012 Program Year, a total of \$748,068 was expended on activities qualifying as benefiting LMI persons/households.
+During the program year, a total of \$1,140,485 in CDBG funds were expended on activities identified in the 2013 Action Plan.
+During the 2013 Program Year, a total of \$748,068 was expended on activities qualifying as benefiting LMI persons/households.
 HUD requires a minimum of 70 percent of CDBG expenditures benefit low and moderate income (LMI) persons or households.
-The 2012 Program Year is the third of the three-year reporting cycle that covers the 2010, 2011 and 2012 program years.
-The expenditures for 2012 on their own are over 71-percent beneficial to LMI persons.
+The expenditures for 2013 on their own are over 89 percent beneficial to LMI persons.
 Additional details are found throughout this document as well as in the appendix.

 While the owner rehabilitation program did not create/provide affordable housing, it did maintain housing choice for LMI households.
-Five (5) of the six (6) participants of the First Time Homebuyer Program also received rehabilitation funds and this also helps to meet the goal for providing affordable housing.
 The number and types of households served are shown in the following table: